harshshredding/SwiftDiner/README.md

 # SwiftDiner
-This app will help increase traffic(and profit) in a restaurant through a scheme of discounts.
+This app will help increase profit through increase in traffic for restaurants through schemes of discounts.